The Longing: Development and release

 Development of The Longing began in 2014 and lasted six years.
 Developer Anselm Pyta had a background creating flash animations that were released on Newgrounds, until he co-founded Studio Seufz in 2017.
 The concept for The Longing came from Pyta's experience hiking in the Barbarossa Cave.
 According to the Kyffhäuser legend, the cave was home to an old king who slept inside for hundreds of years; a related poem mentioned a dwarf checking on the king once per century to see if he would awaken.
 Perplexed about how the dwarf lived its life with so much waiting, the character stuck with Pyta.
 He created most of the game alone, including its art, sound design, and mechanics, but received some help with the coding.
 He used Photoshop to draw the backgrounds, and Adobe Flash to animate the characters; both elements were coded and merged in Unity.

 The Longing was influenced by idle games such as Clicker Heroes.
 Although he was impressed with their ability to progress when not in use, Pyta disliked their lack of endings.
-He sought to create a story-focused idle game containing elements of adventure games, and with emotional stakes.
+He sought to create a story-focused idle game containing elements of adventure games with emotional stakes.
 Pyta was especially interested in exploring time-based and waiting mechanics, believing that video games are the only medium that could uniquely use extended time to tell a story.
 Though waiting is often seen as a negative by players, he believed that it could cultivate user investment if combined with a strong story.